mui/material-ui/docs/src/pages/customization/overrides/overrides.md

 component to inject custom styles into the DOM, and to pass the class name to the `ClassNames` component via its `classes` property.
-You can choose [any other styling solution](/guides/interoperability/), or even plain CSS to create the styles, but be sure to consider the [CSS injection order](/customization/css-in-js/#css-injection-order), as the CSS injected into the DOM (by Material-UI) to style a component has the highest specificity possible since the `<link>` is injected at the bottom of the `<head />` to ensure the components always render correctly.
+You can choose [any other styling solution](/guides/interoperability/), or even plain CSS to create the styles, but be sure to consider the [CSS injection order](/customization/css-in-js/#css-injection-order), as the CSS injected into the DOM by Material-UI to style a component has the highest specificity possible, since the `<link>` is injected at the bottom of the `<head />` to ensure the components always render correctly.

 {{"demo": "pages/customization/overrides/ClassNames.js"}}